saadeghi/daisyui/src/docs2/src/routes/docs/add-themes.svelte.md

 ---
-title: How to use daisyUI themes
+title: How to add daisyUI themes
 desc:
 published: true
 ---